navin20/wrinkles-detection/README.md

-# For  the classificiation coding refer to my another repository navin20/image-classification-using-keras for the code and just modify it according to the folder
+# For  the classificiation coding refer to my another repository  <href = "https://github.com/navin20/Image-Classification-Using-Keras"
+# for the code and just modify it according to the folder